How Much Are House Removal Costs In East London?

 What is The Best Time of Year To Move in East London?

-Compare My Move’s most recent research discovered that August is the most popular month to move house in East London, with 12.8% of movers choosing this date to move.
-This is unsurprising as Summer is often a popular time of year for removals, with the brighter days and school holidays providing the perfect conditions to move house.
+We discovered that August is the best month to move house in East London, with 12.8% of movers choosing this month to book their removals.
+This is unsurprising as Summer is often a popular time of year for removals.

-Summer is also a popular time to move across the whole of the UK, supporting the idea that this time of year has the optimal conditions for moving house.
-The school holidays mean less disruption for children, whilst the weather means brighter and longer days to complete your journey.
+The school holidays in August mean less disruption for children, whilst the weather means brighter and longer days to complete your journey.
 If you’re planning a Summer move, don’t forget to compare removal quotes early to reduce the amount of competition.

 What is The Best Day Of The Week To Move In East London?

 With the weekend ensuring you have ample amounts of free time to unpack and settle into your new home, Friday is the most popular day to move house in East London.
-Our research shows that 32.9% of movers chose this day for their moving date last year.
+Our research shows that 32.9% of movers chose this day to book their removal company.

 Most Popular Locations for East London Movers?

-Whether it’s for a change of scenery or to help your growing family, no matter what the reason, Compare My Move will help you move house with ease!
 To aid you in your search for the perfect destination, we’ve included the average house price in each of the above areas by using data from the UK House Price Index and Right Move.
-As a start, East London’s average house price is £474,311.
+As a start, East London’s average house price is £493,691.

 With the lowest average house price of £362,838, it’s easy to see why the majority of East London movers chose Romford as their next home.
 The area has excellent transport links for commuters and is one of the largest commercial, retail, entertainment and leisure districts in London.